 In the data center backup market, these three major secondary storage types are all key players.
 While tape and disk are more traditional methods of storage, cloud-based storage has steadily increased in popularity over the years.
 So which type will meet your data storage needs?

-Here’s a highlight of where each storage type shines, as well as potential downsides to consider as you create your backup strategy.
+Here’s a highlight of when each storage type shines so that you can choose where to store your backups, as well as potential downsides to consider as you create your backup strategy.

 Cloud storage: fresh and flexible

 Cloud backup is sometimes referred to as online backup, given that it entails storing data online, typically managed by a third-party vendor.
 Cloud proponents attribute both cost savings and less labor-intensive deployments by going with this method of backup.
 This type of backup is popular because it entails multi-site redundancy by design, which is great for disaster recovery strategies.
 For example, you can keep a local copy on-premise, while replicating your backups to the cloud.

 It is important to remember that to support off-site replication of changes in your data, you will need the appropriate bandwidth.
 Sometimes this entails adjusting your backup plan by replicating less data or investing more money in network optimization.
 While cloud can be a more affordable option to on-premise backup, your investment may increase alongside the size of your backup.